ehelfrich/atom-remote-docker/README.md

 # Guide to setting up remote kernels in docker containers for Atom

-This guide will provide the steps needed to setup a docker image on a remote server/computer and then use SSH port forwarding to allow the Atom IDE on a remote machine on the same network to connection to the Jupyter kernels and run code remotely
+This guide will provide the steps needed to setup a docker image on a remote server/computer and then use SSH port forwarding to allow the Atom IDE on a remote machine in the same network to connect to the Jupyter kernels and run code remotely

 ---
 ## Remote Server Setup